NCAR/ncharts/ncharts/fixtures/README.md

 ## Updating production

 The django production installation relies on a sqlite3 database in `/var/lib/django`.
-The database file is owned by `root` but kept group-writable for the `apache` group.
-That way anyone in the `apache` group can modify the django database, instead of requiring `sudo`.
+The database file is owned by `apache` and kept group-writable for the `apache` group.
+Anyone in the `apache` group could modify the django database, instead of requiring `sudo`.
+However, that approach is deprecated in favor of allowing specific users to run the `load_db.sh` script as root with `sudo`.
+Therefore, by default, the `load_db.sh` script assumes it is running as root and verifies file permissions before and after updating the django database.

 The environment variable `EOL_DATAVIS_SECRET_KEY` needs to be set to run the above on a production server.
 When `load_db.sh` is run on the production